kfriedman/ad-conversion-project/README.md

 To accomplish this objective, server-side and client-side components will be created.

-This project will be built by 4 engineers over a period of 6 weeks (24 engineer weeks) with adequate time for testing, QA, and production readiness.
+This project will be built by 4 engineers over a period of 6 weeks (24 engineer weeks) in close cross-functional collaboration with other team members (Product, Project, UX) with adequate time for testing, QA, and production readiness.

 ### Demo